 about

+Her creative and scholarly work seeks to understand catastrophes of belonging–moments of radical change, displacement, estrangement, and violence–and how American communities respond by piecing themselves together.
 She is an award-winning author or editor of ten books on race, religion, gender, social movements, and American culture.
 She has appeared in global media outlets including the BBC, NPR, the Daily Show, CNN, MSNBC, and the Washington Post and helped create and lead organizations advancing the rights and well-being of people seeking asylum, LGBTQ+ families, and progressive people of faith.
 She holds a Ph.D. in English from the University of California, Los Angeles, and is proudly fourth-generation Los Angeles-born, with deep and diverse roots in the working-class American west among communities of Basque Californios, Okies, and Mormon pioneers.